beanone/locksmitha/API_UI_INTEGRATION_GUIDE.md

-# Keylin API & UI Integration Guide
+# userdb API & UI Integration Guide

-This guide provides practical details for integrating a login service and user management UI with the `keylin` library.
+This guide provides practical details for integrating a login service and user management UI with the `userdb` library.

 ---